Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Average queue length
 - [ ] Time it takes for the I/O operation to complete.

-### Within the lAM service a GROUP is regarded as a:
+### Within the IAM service a GROUP is regarded as a:

 - [ ] A collection of AWS accounts- [x]### Which one of the following solutions should Mike recommend to Netcrak Inc?- [x]